MES Architecture: System Layers and Hierarchy

 2. MES Core Layer

-- Function: Manages the core functionalities of MES, such as scheduling, quality management, and inventory tracking.
+- Function: Executes the primary functions of MES, including production scheduling, quality control, and inventory tracking.

 - Key Responsibilities: